Comments and Questions to: John Protevi

 1.epistemology: relation of subject and object

-2.ontology: critique of subjectivity as fundamental ontology
+2.ontology: critique of subjectivity as fundamental

 B.Who are Kant's targets?